 Our Board annually selects the members of the Audit Committee.
-During fiscal year 2019, the members of the Audit Committee were Mark R. Belgya, William B. Chiasson and James Skinner until October 15, 2019, at which time Kim Harris Jones joined the Audit Committee and Mr. Skinner voluntarily resigned from the Audit Committee.
+During fiscal year 2020, the members of the Audit Committee were Mark R. Belgya, William B. Chiasson and Kim Harris Jones.
 Our Board has determined that each member of the Audit Committee is qualified to serve.
 Our Board has determined that each member of the Audit Committee satisfies all applicable financial literacy requirements, and each member is independent as required by the Sarbanes-Oxley Act and as "independent" is defined by the listing standards of Nasdaq.
 Our Board has determined that Messrs.
 Belgya and Chiasson and Ms. Harris Jones each meet the definition of an "audit committee financial expert" as defined by the SEC.
-During fiscal year 2019, the Audit Committee met eight times.
+During fiscal year 2020, the Audit Committee met nine times.